Starting Our Baby’s Library—with Bookplates and Memory Cards

 I chose to have the cards printed on textured 300gsm Tintoretto Gesso card stock with Printed.com to give them a timeless luxurious feel.

-So I picked up a simple business card holder book to create a mini archive of my daughter’s reading journey.
+I also picked up a simple business card holder book to create a mini archive of those books that were loved but passed on.
 Every time we retire a book, we’ll take the bookplate out and slip it into the holder instead.

 Some books will come from special friends, others will be spontaneous “just because” buys, and a few will mark big milestones like first family trips or birthdays.
 I hope we’ll create a patchwork of lovely little stories—not just the ones in the pages, but the ones wrapped around how they came to be hers.